lumeland/lume.land/plugins/lightningcss.md

 - `extensions`: Array with the extensions of the files that this plugin will load.
 By default is `[".css"]`. instead of replacing them.
-- `sourceMap`: Set `true` to generate a source map file that will be saved in the same place but with the `.map` extension appended.
-For example, the file `my/styles.css` will generate the sourcemap file `my/styles.css.map`.
 - `options`: An object with the options for lightning-css.

 Example with the default configuration: